 At this time I am a provider for Blue Cross of Idaho, Select Health, United Healthcare and Medicare.

 First, I would recommend that if you have insurance to check with your provider to see if “dietary counseling” is covered under your plan.
 It may also be called “medical nutrition therapy.”
 You can have them look up procedure codes 97802 and 97803 to see if those are covered under your plan.
 Quite often these will be included in your “Wellness Benefits” or “Preventative Benefits.”

 If you do not have coverage but do have a Flexible Spending Plan or Health Savings Account I am able to take these credit/debit cards for care.

-If none of the above apply and you will be paying out of pocket, my hourly rate is $150 payable by cash, check and debit/credit card at the conclusion of the appointment.
+If none of the above apply and you will be paying out of pocket, my hourly rate is $150 payable by cash, check, Venmo or debit/credit card at the conclusion of the appointment.